Luxair Flight 9642: Crash

-The aircraft slammed onto terrain with its belly, crossing the Route Nationale 1 and scraped the road with its left wing.
-It then struck an embankment, inflicting major damage to the airframe.
-The aircraft bounced and both wheels and blades came off of the aircraft.
-The empennage and part of the right wing broke away.
-The aft fuselage detached and rested on its right side.
-The aircraft eventually came to a halt 25 m further away.
+The aircraft touched down heavily, crossing the Route Nationale 1 (RN 1) and scraping the road with its left wing before striking an embankment, and coming to rest in an adjacent agricultural field 25 m beyond.
+Major damage occurred to the airframe, with both main landing gear ripped off, and losing a total of five blades from the propellers, whilst the engines themselves only suffered light damage.
+The empennage and part of the right wing broke away, and the aft fuselage detached and rested on its right side.
 After coming to a stop, a fire began to erupt on the central portion of the crushed fuselage.